 Just like regular A.A. meetings, online A.A. meetings are autonomous.

-Due to the lack of a central geographic location, online A.A. meetings are not a direct part of the General Service Structure.
+Due to the lack of a central geographic location, online A.A. meetings are not a direct part of the U.S./Canada service structure.
 A.A. members are encouraged to participate in service where they physically reside and to participate in group conscience decisions locally.
 In addition, some online A.A. meetings have business meetings and collect Seventh Tradition contributions.